-Snagit doesn’t offer a wide range of effects and timeline controls as Camtasia.
-However, they are more than capable for basic needs.
+You can also use Snagit to move objects in your screen to rearrange buttons or delete text, recognize and change words, font, colors, and size of the text in screenshots, and add personalized stickers to your images.
 Just like its sibling, it also comes with a unique “scrolling capture” mode that will take snapshots of long web pages for easy sharing.

 This is probably the most interesting software on this entire list.
 Why you ask?
 Because Screencast-o-Matic is an online screen recorder that you can use without much hassle.
 This is also the first tool on this list that qualifies as freemium, where it has a free version that you can use to your leisure as much as you wish, while additional features will cost you money.
 Screencast-o-Matic works by installing a “launcher” on your system, while recording sessions are initiated through the website.
 Think of it as using a conferencing tool like GoToMeeting – the same concept is at work here, too.

-The free version of Screencast-o-Matic allows up to 15 minutes of screen recording in 720p video alongside webcam and mic input, and easy publishing.
-Pro version, which is a mere $1.5/month (billed yearly), not only removes all these limitations but also introduces a plethora of new features like real-time editing, recording system audio, editing videos post-shooting, and more.
+The free version of Screencast-o-Matic allows up to 15 minutes of screen recording in 720p video with watermark alongside webcam and mic input, and easy publishing.
+Premium options in the screen capture software include Deluxe, Premier, and Business.
+Deluxe plan, which is priced at $4/month (billed yearly), not only removes all these limitations but also introduces a plethora of new features like real-time editing, recording system audio, 300 music and sound effects, animated GIFs, automated speech-to-text captioning, and more.

-There is a lot to like in “Apowersoft”.
-First and foremost, the software is one of the most intuitive screen recorders in the market.
+There is a lot to like in “ApowerREC”.
+First and foremost, the software is one of the most intuitive screen recorders for Mac in the market.
 That means you can easily get through it and also be able to customize it to suit your needs better with little effort.
-As for tools, they are of pro levels and can meet most requirements.
-So, whether you are willing to make demo videos for training or tutorials, it can stand up to the demand with fairly good numbers.
+As for tools, they are of a professional grade and can meet most requirements.
+So, whether you are looking to make demo videos for training or tutorials, or editing a simple screen recording, ApowerREC can help you do it.